-Atrial Fibrillation is the most common cardiac arrhythmia.
-Instead of the organized, predictable electrical impulse from the sinus node, multiple chaotic electrical signals originate all over the atria at a very fast rate, at about 300 - 600 per minute.
-The ventricles receive these signals and contract separately from the atria resulting in an irregular and usually fast heart rate.
+Atrial fibrillation is the most common cardiac arrhythmia.
+With a normal heart rhythm organized, predictable electrical impulses originate from the sinus node.
+With atrial fibrillation, multiple chaotic electrical signals originate all over the atria at a very fast rate (about 300 - 600 per minute).
+The ventricles receive these signals and contract separately from the atria.
+This process results in an irregular and usually a fast heart rate.

 A common heart rate for a patient with untreated atrial fibrillation is between 80 - 160 beats per minute.
 Since the atria quiver instead of contracting normally, the amount of blood pumped out of the heart with each beat is decreased.